DJTurnschuh/NZ_Eup_Pack/README.md

 # Important Notice

-This clothing pack was tested on gamebuild mpsecurity aka 2545 with the understanding that there are 2 additional free slots to be used, which have been taken up via using this very pack.
-If for whatever reason you crash using this pack, please read here and perhaps consider downgrading your gamebuild until Rockstar Games increases the [YMT limits](https://github.com/DurtyFree/durty-cloth-tool/wiki/YMT-game-limit-and-crash-issues) on/for future DLCs:
+This clothing pack was tested on gamebuild mpg9ec aka 2612 with the understanding that there are *about* 20 additional free .ymt slots to be used.
+If for whatever reason you crash using this pack, please read here and perhaps consider downgrading your gamebuild until Rockstar Games increases the [YMT limits](https://github.com/DurtyFree/durty-cloth-tool/wiki/YMT-game-limit-and-crash-issues) on/for future DLCs.

-In current game version b2612 (mpg9ec), R* seems to have increased the YMT limit, we have about 20 additional free .ymt slots to be used.

 See my tutorial regarding [gamebuilds:](https://forum.cfx.re/t/tutorial-forcing-gamebuild-to-casino-cayo-perico-tuners-future-dlcs/4784977)